 This is one of those times when you realise the value of your tools.
 I don’t think you can achieve a truly good sleeve head without a tailor’s ham.
 Put your sleeve onto it and using your steam iron set the shape of your sleeve.
 It honestly is a thing of beauty when you see it start to form.

 If you have sleeves on, this means you have finished the outer shell and need to complete the lining A.K.A. make another coat please.
 Make the tuck centre back, join the shoulders and sides and insert the sleeves much the same as the outside.
 I found at this point that my lining was really delicate so I had to overlock all the edges as it frayed so much.
 Hindsight moment– my fabric started to disintegrate almost immediately on the first few wears, so it might be worth considering this when choosing your lining, it has to be robust enough to stand up to use.
 For now it’s so beautiful that I’ll wear it until it wears out.

 Match your notches!! and fit the inner and outer shell together, with the right sides together.
 I used my overlocker to secure the lining.
-You need to perform some contortions to join the sleeves.
-Then turn the whole lot inside out.
+You need to perform some contortions to join the sleeves at the cuffs.
+Then turn the whole lot outside in.
 The final step is to close the coat with hand stitching.